mvicens/autofront/README.md

 Running Gulp command, an additional parameter can be included (e.g.: `gulp --dev` or `gulp build --pro`) to indicate the domain of connection path.
 Defaults to `--local`.

-These domain URLs would be searched in `package.json` listed in the property `domains` (optionally also `domainsAliases`, to assign domain name for each alias).
+These domain URLs would be searched in `package.json` listed in the property `domains` (optionally also `domainAliases`, to assign domain name for each alias).

 And, to capture the selected URL, put `{{AUTOFRONT_DOMAIN}}` where it would be located in your source code.